Blesson-Tomy/MovieMatch/README.md

     ```

 3. **Create a Google Gemini API Key**

+    1. Create a '.env' file
-    Add the created link to the '.env' file
+    2. Add the created GEMINI_API_KEY to the '.env' file
+    3. Do not share the GEMINI_API_KEY with anyone

 4. **Run the Streamlit App on Localhost**